strudelbots/strudel-public/README.md

 2. **Use Commit Messages to Control Logging Code:**
    - To **add logging code** to your branch, include the keyword `add-logs` in your commit message when committing your changes.
    - To **remove logging code** from your branch, include the keyword `remove-logs` in your commit message when committing your changes.
+   - To **add logging code from all files in your repository**, include the keyword `add-repo-logs` in your commit message when committing your changes.
+   - To **remove logging code from all files in your repository**, include the keyword `remove-repo-logs` in your commit message when committing your changes.